para-commando/BiblioSparq-Library_Mangement_Software_Backend/README.md

 ### 2. `/notify-all`
 This API Sends a custom message to all users via SMS and email.
 Uses Twilio for SMS messaging and Sendinblue email service for emailing the users.

+### 3. `/notify-User-Groups/:groupName`
+This API notifies specific user groups based on certain conditions with a custom message.
+Users will receive both SMS and email notifications.
+The SMS notifications will be sent using Twilio and the email notifications will be sent using Sendinblue.
 ## Features

 - **Microservices**: The architecture is based on microservices, where each service represents a specific business functionality or feature.